| |

 1997 and continuing

-Provide technical expertise on Logicon contracts and efforts outside of AFRL on-site support.
+Provide technical expertise on employer contracts and projects outside the scope of the primary efforts outlined above.

 Specific task assignments have included: